 "Capillary concrete is a game changer for golf courses focused on sustainability,” says Steve Buttigieg, TAFE Queensland.

-“By constructing a model green on campus, our students are learning how this lay this game-changing material and witness first-hand how it enhances water retention, which directly translates to cost savings and improved environmental stewardship.
+“By constructing a model green on campus, our students are learning how to lay this game-changing material and witness first-hand how it enhances water retention, which directly translates to cost savings and improved environmental stewardship.
 We're teaching them an essential skill in modern turf management.”

 As students gain hands-on experience with capillary concrete, they also learn to address real-world challenges in sports turf management.